aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/autoshape/add_text_frame/_index.md

 | :- | :- | :- |
 | text | **str** | Default text for a new TextFrame. |

-### Examples

-The following sample code shows how to add watermark text in PowerPoint Presentation.

-            The following example shows how to create Text Box on Slide.

-            The following example shows how to add column in Text Box.

 ### See Also